 The website Hyperdia is very useful when you plan your train journey.
 It allows you to see all possible Shinkansen connections, the fare of the specific Shinkansen tickets, the departure and arrival tracks at the stations, the Shinkansen category as well as the length of the journey.

 We use Hyperdia to plan our train connections beforehand.
 On arrival at Narita Airport we go directly to the JR East Travel Center in the terminal to make seat reservations for all the Shinkansen tickets we will need while in Japan.
 Having it all done right away definitely saves us a lot of time later.

 With the terrific rail infrastructure it is pretty straightforward to get to wherever we want in central Tokyo, using public transport.
-We just need to make sure we have a map with all stations – or Google Maps – in English.
-Considering all the intertwining lines and stations, a Japanese version very easily becomes totally unmanageable for a non-Japanese visitor!

 I actually, in the few cases where the language barrier is too high, experience that the Japanese veritably take my hand and lead me to the desired location!
 This is also the case this afternoon on our way to Shibuya.
 I am definitely grateful since it turns out to be a considerable detour for our assisting guide!

 Our preferred Tokyo train line is the popular Yamanote line which is a loop line connecting Ueno, Ikebukuro, Shinjuku, Shibuya, Shinagawa and Tokyo Station.
 The inner circle operates in counterclockwise direction and the outer circle in clockwise direction.
 It is 34.5 km (21.44 miles) long.
 In the rush hour the waiting time is 2.5 minutes and off-peak waits are usually between 3.5 and 4 minutes.
 If the wait is much longer, the operator will likely apologise for the inconvenience!